-Currently, we have ample spaces for new entrant students for 2019 and beyond.
+Currently, we have spaces for new entrant students for 2019 and beyond.
 In 2018, we have accepted 54 new entrants and have a short waiting list.
-Places regularly come up for children on the waiting list as the circumstances of other families change, e.g. a parent receives a job offer from outside of the city.
+Places do come up for children on the waiting list as the circumstances of other families change, e.g. a parent receives a job offer from outside of the city.

 Cornerstone has adopted cohort entry for new entrants.
 We have four new entrant intake dates - one at the start of each school term.
 Children may start school on the intake date that is closest to their fifth birthday, or later on request.
 They must be enrolled (and regularly attending school) on their sixth birthday.

 We are regularly able to offer students in Years 2-13 a place at the school as the circumstances of other families change, e.g. a parent receives a job offer from outside of the city and therefore the children leave the school.
 If parents are keen to enrol their child at Cornerstone in these year levels, we suggest that they put in the enrolment forms.

 Currently, the school is blessed to be in a situation of unprecedented demand for enrolments.
 This sometimes puts us in the position of not being able to guarantee entry to Christian families who would like Christian education for their child; which is what we desire to do.
 If there is no current space for a child, the parents will receive a letter informing them that we have placed their child's name on a waiting list for that year level.
 Generally, the date on which the enrolment application was received determines the place on the waiting list.